 What are the main differences between a company let and a private tenant?

-A company cannot enter into a traditional shorthold tenancy agreement under most country’s housing laws.
-This means that a specific business contract must be drawn up between parties to cover all eventualities.
-A company rental contract will fix a rent figure, one that is unchallengeable unless under an appropriate rent review.
+A company cannot enter into a traditional shorthold tenancy agreement under most country’s housing laws and housing prices.
+This means that a specific business contract or a new tenancy agreement or rental management contract must be drawn up between parties to cover all eventualities.
+A company rental contract will fix a rent figure, one that is unchallengeable unless under an appropriate rent review clause.
 An individual may be entitled to challenge rent amounts under local statutory laws.

 Eviction processes aren’t typically governed in the same way.
 In the UK, for example, individual or joint tenants are protected by the Housing Act 1988.
 These laws don’t apply to company lets that operate under their own unique contracts.

-However, despite the difference in contracts and arrangements, carrying out an eviction at the end of a company contract term should be a straightforward procedure.
+However, despite the difference in contracts and arrangements, carrying out an eviction and giving a tenant notice at the end of a company contract term should be a straightforward procedure.

 1. Higher rents and guaranteed income

-A company that needs a higher standard of property in precisely the right area will often have more money in its budget to secure such a facility.
-For the landlord, this means being able to ask for higher rents during negotiations.
-To acquire the property that covers all the needs of the business, the director or manager in charge of the acquisition will be happier to pay a premium rate to secure it.
+A company that needs a higher standard of property in precisely the right area will often have extra money in its budget to secure such a facility.
+For the landlord, this means being able to ask for higher rents during negotiations and boosting rental income.
+To acquire the property that covers all the needs of the business, the director or property managers in charge of the acquisition will be happier to pay a premium rate to secure it.

 Another reason a company is likely to pay a higher rental fee is that the money is coming out of company funds as opposed to directly out of an individual’s personal budget.
 This ‘business transaction’ is merely an expense among many others.

-For the individual, any money they can save by renting a lower-priced property means more money available for the other areas of their life.
+For the individual, any money they can save by renting a lower rent prices property means more money available for the other areas of their life.
 A private renter is likely to be much more scrupulous when making these types of financial decision.

 2. Professional negotiations and more widely available contact points